lmuntaner/tech-introduction-product-people/docs/servers/how-internet.md

 In this strategy, the clients do not share resources nor information with the other clients or with the server.

-This does NOT mean that the Internet is a centralized structure, we have already said otherwise.
+This does NOT mean that the Internet is a centralized structure.
 This means that the strategy of communication among most computers follow this convention.

 Most computers connected to the Internet are clients, which only request data but don't share their resources.